Last updated: February 2020

 - General Potion Use: Characters with a potion for every conceivable need will be asked to tone it down.
 Potions are very expensive to make and buy, and would not be accessible to commoners.
 They should be treated as the expensive items they are, not like the ale you’d chug at the Inn.

 - Generalist Mages: A Jack of All Trades is a master of none.
-Mages cannot perform every spell of any school, especially not as required by the current situation.
-Moderators will use their discretion to review mages who can pull a spell of every type for any inconvenience.
+Mages cannot perform every conceivable spell, especially not as required by the current situation.
+Moderators are likely to deny character sheets for mages who can pull a spell of every type for any inconvenience.

-- Healing Magic: In general, healing magic should be treated as a rare commodity.
+- Healing Magic: Healing magic is a rare commodity to the general populace in the setting.
 It takes a lot of energy, skill and concentration to knit flesh back together to stabilize a victim, let alone completely heal everything.
 Healing critical wounds should take at least two rounds of posting, and cause a character to decrease in energy.

 - Healing Potions: Healing potions are great for minor wounds, but they will not heal severe injuries with organ damage and profuse bleeding.
 Healing potions must be imbibed to work.

 - Teleportation: Teleportation is an act of magic that is supposed to require a lot of energy and coordination to perform, let alone to perform rapidly and often.
 It is not to be used in rapid succession within a short period of time.
 Due to the chaotic nature of combat, teleportation can only be to a point within line of sight.
-Portals may only be opened to locations a character has already been and should, again, cost a lot of energy to perform.
-Distances covered over fifty miles requires augmentation through a personal device or enchanted object and are subjected to limitations of use.
-Teleportation of distances greater than one hundred fifty miles will exhaust a character for at least a day.
+Portals are treated the same as teleportation in and out of combat and should, again, cost a lot of energy to perform.
+Distances covered over fifty miles by is an ability that requires augmentation through a personal device or enchanted object and are subjected to limitations of use.
+Teleportation over distances greater than 100 miles is an ability restricted to characters whose players have been active here for two months, and it can only be done once per day and limits what magic a character can do afterwards.

 Moderator Approval Magic